Â

 Submitting Claims & Direct Billing

 - Direct billing means that the insurance company is billed directly and you do not have to pay the full amount out of pocket for the health service.
-However, you are still responsible for paying any co-pay or deductible amount.
+However, you are still responsible for paying any co-pay or deductible amount at the time of service.

-- If the health provider does not offer direct billing, you will have to pay the full cost for the health service out of pocket, submit a claim online and wait for reimbursement (usually between 1-2 business weeks).
+- If the health provider does not offer direct billing, you will have to pay the full cost for the health service out of pocket, submit a claim online and wait for reimbursement (usually 1-3 business days but it may take longer).

-- You can submit a claim on their online website or on the GSC+ app (available on Android and IOS).
+- You can submit a claim on their online website or on the Drawbridge+ app (available on Android and IOS).

-- To submit a claim online, you must have a online account with Greenshield.
-If you don’t have an account already, please scroll down down a bit further to see how to Register online with Greenshield.
+- To submit a claim online, you must have a online account on the Drawbridge portal.
+If you don’t have an account already, please revisit "Online registration on the Drawbridge portal".

 Health Coverage Information for Other Student Groups